-For this reason, glazed doors have become increasingly popular – they provide a seamless connection between house and garden, while allowing plenty of daylight to flood into rooms.
-However, looking at the practical considerations, not every type of door will suit your project, location and lifestyle needs.
+Glazed doors are an integral part of most home renovations, extensions and new build projects.
+Good glazed door design provides a seamless connection between house and garden, while allowing plenty of daylight to flood into rooms.
+But not every type of door will suit your project, location and lifestyle needs.

-Before you can select the best glazed entryways, you need to think about how you’ll be using your space – both indoors and out – and whether the local climate will have an impact on this.
+Before you can select the best glazed doors for your home, you need to think about how you’ll be using your space – both indoors and out – and whether the local climate will have an impact on this.

 There’s a wealth of design options available to suit different needs.
 Here’s what you need to consider before buying to make sure your ideal door is compatible not only with your architectural taste but also your lifestyle.